47th Street (Manhattan): Diamond District

-The Diamond District is a commercial stretch between Fifth and Sixth avenues in Midtown Manhattan, encompasses only nearly one block.
-Until the 1920s, New York’s diamond epicenter was Maiden Lane, four blocks north of Wall Street.
-The new Diamond District was formed when dealers moved north from an earlier district near Canal Street and the Bowery that was created in the 1920s, and from a second district located in the Financial District, near the intersection of Fulton and Nassau streets, which started in 1931, and also from the at one time jewelry district of Maiden Lane, which had existed since the 18th century.
+The Diamond District is a commercial stretch containing a series of jewellers' shops.
+The new Diamond District was formed when dealers moved north from an earlier district near Canal Street and the Bowery, created in the 1920s, and from a second district located in the Financial District, near the intersection of Fulton and Nassau streets, which started in 1931, and also from the one-time jewelry district of Maiden Lane, which had existed since the 18th century.

 A notable, long-time anomaly of the district was the famous Gotham Book Mart, a bookstore, which was located at 41 West 47th Street from 1946 to 2004.

 The move uptown started in the 1920s when rents in Maiden Lane began increasing drastically as finance and insurance companies moved into the Financial District.
 The district grew in importance when Nazi Germany invaded the Netherlands and Belgium, forcing thousands of Orthodox Jews in the diamond business to flee Amsterdam and Antwerp and settle in New York City.
 Most of them remained after World War II, and remain a dominant influence in the Diamond District.
 By 1941, the Diamond Dealers Club—an exclusive club that acts as a de facto diamond exchange and has its own synagogue—officially made the move up to midtown as well.